TotoMC-13/TotoMC-13/README.md

 ### About me
-* 🧠  I'm currently learning Python and Kotlin
+* 🧠  Python and Kotlin

 ### Skills